How to Start Beekeeping

 Getting started in beekeeping is not cheap but it doesn’t have to be unattainable.

-It is wise to check equipment prices from several companies before you purchase.
-And order early, there will be seasonal shortages.
+It is wise to check equipment prices from several companies before you purchase but be sure you consider quality too!
+Sometimes, cheap things are cheap for a reason.

 As you plan your beekeeping budget, start small.
+Don’t buy everything you see in the bee catalogs.
+You truly don’t need it all.
 Many new beekeepers get in way over their heads.

 Grow your bee yard slowly with just a few hives.
 You can add more each year until you get up to the number of hives that you require.